 Natural remedies for phlebitis can be useful for reducing some of the most common symptoms of this condition.
 In fact, some have properties that can significantly improve blood flow.

-However, it’s important to be aware that these remedies are no miracle cure, and they’re not 100% safe.
-As such, they should never be used as a substitute for professional medical treatment.
-It’s best to consult with a doctor before trying any of these remedies, as they could cause side effects, or interact with your prescribed treatment.
+However, it’s important to be aware that these remedies are no miracle cure, and they’re not 100 percent safe.
+As such, they’re no substitute for medical treatment.
+Thus, consult your doctor before trying them as they could cause side effects or interact with prescribed drugs.

-In this next section, we want to explain the properties of these natural remedies, which can be used as a complement to the treatment prescribed by your doctor.
+In this next section, we’ll explain the properties of these natural remedies.
+You’re to use them only to complement any treatment prescribed by your doctor.

 This small fruit contains an immense quantity of nutrients.
-It also contains flavonoids, which are vasodilators, and can help to improve blood flow.
+In addition, it contains flavonoids, vasodilators that can help to improve blood flow.

-Cranberries also have certain anti-inflammatory properties, as confirmed by this study by the University of Barcelona, which can be used to reduce swelling, pain and redness
+Cranberries also have certain anti-inflammatory properties, as confirmed by this study by Universidad de Barcelona.
+This citrus can reduce swelling, pain and redness

 This technique is as simple as alternating the temperatures with the purpose of reducing the inflammation, relaxing the muscles and calming the pain.
-Simply alternate between a hot water compress and a cold water compress, applying each to the affected area for 10 minutes.
-According to this study by the University of Las Americas in Chile, the cold can act as a sedative or analgesic.
+Thus, simply alternate between a hot water compress and a cold water compress, applying each to the affected area for 10 minutes.
+According to this study by Universidad de Las Americas in Chile , the cold can act as a sedative or analgesic.

-Arnica is considered one of the best painkillers in the plant world, as confirmed by this investigation by the Pedro Betancourt Hospital in Matanzas, Cuba.
+Arnica is one of the best natural painkillers, as confirmed by this investigation by Hospital Pedro Betancourt in Matanzas, Cuba.

 You can use arnica as an ointment, an oil, a cream or take it as a tea.